 I know this sounds crazy!
 But I promise you this is true!
 I have gone to a few specialists, and they all have suggested to stay away from tension and to drink a lot of water.

 A dehydrated scalp can stop the production of natural oils in your scalp and lead to a dry, itchy scalp.
 Unfortunately, adding a weave and subjecting your scalp to tension, pulling, and wefts can aggravate your scalp even more.

 If you are experiencing a scalp pain or soreness that causes discomfort, your sew-in installation wasn’t correct.
 It was not installed with your scalp and hair care in mind.
-This can be due to your stylist is solely focused on installing your weave and creating your final look.
+This can be due to your stylist being solely focused on installing your weave and creating your final look.

 Sometimes they can be oblivious to how tight they are braiding, sewing, or pulling.
 Don’t be afraid to let your stylist know that it’s too tight and they need to loosen up their technique.